stefan-peng/oboeta/README.md

 ## The Scripts

 * `oleitner` -- process the deck and log files and display flashcards that are due for review on standard output
-* `oboeta` -- review some new and due flashcards from a deck using standard input and standard output without explicitly scheduling them (suitable for text-only flashcards, also good for reviewing random cards while ignoring schedules)
+* `oboeta` -- review flashcards from standard input, shuffling and displaying them one at a time on standard output, while reading commands (pass, fail, quit) from a file (usually a named pipe)
-* `review` -- combines `oleitner` and `oboeta`; also suitable for Android environments with [SL4A][SL4A]
+* `oboetatty` -- display cards read from a file (usually a named pipe) one at a time on standard output get user input from standard input, and write the results (pass, fail, quit) to a file (usually a named pipe) (this program is suitable for text-only flashcards)
-* `httpreview` -- like `oboeta`, but read cards from standard input and serve cards over HTTP on the local host instead of displaying them on the console
+* `oboetahttp` -- like `oboetatty`, but read cards from standard input instead and serve the cards as HTML5 over HTTP

 ## Installing